Boeing making new 737 MAX software updates to address computer issue

-Boeing Co said late on Tuesday it will make two new software updates to the grounded 737 MAX's flight control computer as it works to win regulatory approval to resume flights after it was grounded following two fatal crashes in five months.
-The planemaker said one issue involves hypothetical faults in the flight control computer microprocessor, which could potentially lead to a runaway stabilizer, while the other issue could potentially lead to disengagement of the autopilot feature during final approach.
+Boeing Co said late on Tuesday it will make two new software updates to the 737 MAX's flight control computer as it works to win regulatory approval to resume flights after the jet was grounded following two fatal crashes in five months.
+The planemaker confirmed to Reuters that one issue involves hypothetical faults in the flight control computer microprocessor, which could potentially lead to a loss of control known as a runaway stabilizer, while the other issue could potentially lead to disengagement of the autopilot feature during final approach.
 Boeing said the software updates will address both issues.

-The Federal Aviation Administration said Tuesday it is in contact with Boeing as it "continues its work on the automated flight control system on the 737 MAX."
+The Federal Aviation Administration said on Tuesday it is in contact with Boeing as it "continues its work on the automated flight control system on the 737 MAX.
+The manufacturer must demonstrate compliance with all certification standards."
+The largest U.S. planemaker has been dealing with a number of software issues involving the plane that has been grounded since March 2019.
+Boeing halted production in January.

+Boeing said it does not expect the issues to impact its current forecast of a mid-year return to service for the plane.
+Boeing said the new software issues are not tied to a key anti-software system known as MCAS faulted in both fatal crashes.
+Boeing is adding new safeguards to MCAS in a software update.

+Boeing said neither new software issue has been observed in flight.
+Boeing said in the autopilot issue "flight deck alerts and warnings are already in place to alert the crew if it did."
+Boeing did not say when it expects the updates to be completed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)